smilecdr/FHIR.ts/GETTINGSTARTED.md

 // if using FHIR R4 interfaces
 import { IfhirR4 } from '@smile-cdr/fhirts';

+// if using FHIR R5 interfaces
+import { fhirR5 } from '@smile-cdr/fhirts';
 ```

 Next, depending on the library & whether you're using classes or interfaces, the way you initialize resources might look a bit different: